a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Click on a volume icon.
 Hold Solid-Apple and click on a different volume icon.
 Verify that selection changes to the second icon.
 * Launch DeskTop.
 Open a volume containing files.
 Click on a file icon.
 Hold Solid-Apple and click on a different file icon.
 Verify that selection changes to the second icon.
-* Run on Laser 128.
-Launch DeskTop.
-Open a volume.
-Click on icons one by one.
-Verify selection changes from icon to icon, and isn't extended as if a Open-Apple key/button or Shift is down.

 * Launch DeskTop.
 Select two volume icons.
 Double-click one of the volume icons.
 Verify that two windows open.
 * Launch DeskTop.
 Open a window.
 Select two folder icons.
 Double-click one of the folder icons.
 Verify that two windows open.